modm-io/modm/tools/build_script_generator/cmake/module.md

 ```

 Launches OpenOCD in the background, then launches GDB in foreground with the
-correct executable with text-based or [web-based gdbgui](gdbgui) UI.
+correct executable with text-based or [web-based gdbgui][gdbgui] UI.
 When GDB
 exits, it stops the OpenOCD process.
 (\* *only ARM Cortex-M targets*)